This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Place the filled jars in the slow-cooker base.
 Turn the slow-cooker on high.
 Add boiling water to the slow cooker, until it comes halfway up the exterior of the jars.

 Allow the jars to “cook” for 30-45 minutes, covered.

 After 30-45 minutes, the wax should begin melting.
 Add more wax, pressing the wax down with a small measuring cup or spoon until full.
 Place the lid on the slow-cooker and "cook" the jars for another hour or until fully melted (soy melts quickly, beeswax takes longer to melt).

 Carefully remove the jars from the slow-cooker using a hot pad holder or a towel.
 Let the candles rest for 10 minutes.

-If you'd like to add an essential oil, in a small bowl, stir together 1 tsp of liquid coconut oil and 50 drops of essential oil.
+For Fragrance: If you'd like to add an essential oil, in a small bowl, stir together 1 tsp of liquid coconut oil and 50 drops of essential oil.
 Pour the mixture into the candles and stir.
 If you're using fragrance oil, no coconut oil is needed--follow the instructions from the supplier.